Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/javascript.md

 ### Import the Client SDK into your code

-If your app is using ES6 module syntax, you can import the client module near the top of your application code:
+If your application is using ES6 module syntax, you can import the client module near the top of your application code:

 ```
 import NexmoClient from 'nexmo-client';